sequelize/sequelize/docs/docs/associations.md

 var User = this.sequelize.define('user', {/* attributes */})
   , UserRole  = this.sequelize.define('userRole', {/* attributes */});

-User.belongsTo(UserRole, {as: 'role'}); // Adds RoleId to user rather than UserRoleId
+User.belongsTo(UserRole, {as: 'role'}); // Adds roleId to user rather than userRoleId
 ```

 In all cases the default foreign key can be overwritten with the `foreignKey` option.